When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 An Unexpected Summer Vacation

-To her surprise, Sunny has been sent off to spend summer vacation with her grandfather in Florida.
-It’s not at all like the movies: instead of spending all day at Disney World, she is surrounded by old people.
-Fun.
+Sunny is sent off to spend summer vacation with her grandfather in Florida.
+It’s not like the movies; instead of Disney World, she is surrounded by seniors.

 Product Specs